Home » Recipes » Mascarpone Peach Puff Pastry Recipe

 Pastries:

-1 egg, lightly beaten
+1 large egg, beaten with a fork

-45 ripe medium peaches, peeled and thinly sliced
+4 ripe peaches, peeled and thinly sliced

 1 tablespoon fresh thyme leaves